exercism/problem-specifications/exercises/square-root/instructions.md

 Here are some approaches you could use.

-- Linear or binary search for a number that gives the input number when squared
+- Linear or binary search for a number that gives the input number when squared.
-- Successive approximation using Newton's or Heron's method
+- Successive approximation using Newton's or Heron's method.
-- Calculating one digit at a time or one bit at a time
+- Calculating one digit at a time or one bit at a time.

 You can check out the Wikipedia pages on [integer square root][integer-square-root] and [methods of computing square roots][computing-square-roots] to help with choosing a method of calculation.